ucb-supernode/website/about.md

 Amateur Radio
 ---------------
-Supernode is closely associated with W6BB, the UC Berkeley Amateur Radio Club.
-Join the mailing list ([supernode-ham@lists.berkeley.edu](mailto:supernode-ham@lists.berkeley.edu), there is also a channel on our Slack) and fill out [this form](https://docs.google.com/forms/d/1VFNKhqtSP5TCh2FJpK26S3RslS9-CjO4WV3EVigpFvI/viewform) to get access to 532 Cory, the fifth-floor ham shack (requires amateur radio license).
+Supernode is closely associated with both the W6BB and NU6XB UC Berkeley amateur radio clubs.
+Join the mailing list ([supernode-ham@lists.berkeley.edu](mailto:supernode-ham@lists.berkeley.edu), there is also a channel on our Slack) and fill out [this form](https://docs.google.com/forms/d/1VFNKhqtSP5TCh2FJpK26S3RslS9-CjO4WV3EVigpFvI/viewform) to get access to 532 Cory, the fifth-floor NU6XB station (requires amateur radio license).